jscad/OpenJSCAD.org/packages/jscad-desktop/README.md

   2 - For old still scripts without explicit require() calls

-  just toggle the 'Experimental geometry caching:' setting in the options panel (turned on by default) be warned however that a lot of the official examples etc will not work with this out of the box
+  just toggle the 'Experimental geometry caching:' setting in the options panel (turned off by default) be warned however that a lot of the official examples etc will not work with this out of the box